bahrus/custom-enhancements/README.md

 > [!NOTE]
 > I agree 100% with others that scoped registry being fully settled before some combination of these proposals get rolled out into production would appear to be the wise course of action.
 In the above example, we have two strings that we need to protect from colliding with other enhancements (and with attributes of the (custom) elements themselves):  The name of the enhancement - "logger" - and the attribute(s) tied to it, if any:  'log-to-console'.
 Both will need to be considered as far as best ways of managing these within each Shadow scope.
 It may be that the easiest solution will require some sort of pattern between the name of the enhancement and the attributes associated with that name (for example, insisting that the name of the enhancement matches the beginning of the camelCased strings of all the "owned" attributes).
 This proposal opts to allow the developer to name the enhKey independent of how the attributes are named.
 The attributes for a single enhancement must share the same base.
 Other enhancements can share that same base, but sharing the entire  base-branch-leaf-prefix combo should be discouraged (but not forbidden) to overlap between different enhancements (it would result in multiple enhancements getting attached (connected?)).
 Each enhancement must have a unique enhKey value within a Shadow DOM Realm.

+> [!NOTE]
+> Now that Safari has rolled out scoped registries, this proposal is incorporating the concepts.

 ## ElementEnhancement API Shape